 A large sewing machine sculpture paid tribute to Ansiao’s history with textiles.

-Early morning orange out of Ansiao on Day 3 to Zambujal — the air felt comfortably cool at this time.
+Daybreak orange out of Ansiao on Day 3 to Zambujal — the air felt comfortably cool.

 Goats heading out to pasture — they looked me over as I passed by.

-Larger shrines can appear “out in the middle of nowhere” along The Way — this one was near Alvorge.
+Larger shrines can appear “out in the middle of nowhere” like this one near Alvorge.

 Candles glowed at Igreja Parochial do Rabacal in Rabacal, the town before Zambujal.

-The church, originally constructed in the 16th c., was renovated in the late 18th c. — the altar’s aqua painted ceiling may be associated with the Portuguese tradition of blue azulejo tiles as seen on the walls.
+The church was originally constructed in the 16th c. with renovations in the 18th c.
+The altar’s aqua painted ceiling reflects the Portuguese tradition of blue azulejo tiles (as seen on the walls).

 Inspiration was offered at my Zambujal lodging, Casas das Retortas, run by a family with deep Camino ties.
-Their property includes a marker with the legend of St. James in Portuguese, French, & English.
+Their property included a marker with the legend of St. James written in Portuguese, French, and English.

-Next: More heat, lovely towns, and taking a rest day in Coimbra
+Next: More heat and taking a rest day in Coimbra